annewallace/deck.gl/docs/layers/icon-layer.md

 The Icon Layer renders raster icons at given coordinates.

-### Render Options

 There are two approaches to load icons.
 You can pre-packed all icons into a sprite image (`iconAtlas`) and a JSON descriptor (`iconMapping`).
-You can also provide url for each icon, `IconLayer` will fetch the icons and automatically pack them into a `iconAtlas`.
+Or you can provide url for each icon, `IconLayer` will fetch the icons and automatically pack them into a `iconAtlas`.

+`iconAtlas` or called icon sprite is a collection of icons put into one image in a certain layout, and `iconMapping` is icon definitions to icon name mapping, which describes the layout and is used to locate each icon in the `iconAtlas`. `iconAtlas` is similar to the images you can get using [TexturePacker](https://www.codeandweb.com/texturepacker)

-## Pre-packed iconAtlas
+## Example: pre-packed iconAtlas

 ```js
 import DeckGL, {IconLayer} from 'deck.gl';